Planning-Driven Programming: A Large Language Model Programming Workflow: Introduction

-Different from other approaches that exclude the solution plan entirely from the code generation \citep{chen2023teaching, zhong2024ldb}, LPW incorporates the LLM-generated plan and its verification in the initial code development to clarify the programming logic.
-This approach ensures that the initial code closely aligns with the problem description, thus reducing the need for subsequent refinements.
-The plan verification encompasses comprehensive conditions and logical specifications for solving visible tests, eliminating potential misunderstandings before code generation.
-This is akin to \textit{Test-Driven Development}, where human developers validate the intended solution with test cases \citep{beck2022test}.
-Furthermore, LPW consistently integrates plan verification in the subsequent refinements.
-In contrast to previous studies \citep{chen2023teaching, zhong2024ldb, shinn2023reflexion} that query LLMs to infer errors in the generated code when it fails a visible test, LPW prompts LLMs to compare the expected output of each intermediate step for solving the failed visible test, as recorded in the plan verification, against the execution trace on the failed visible test to identify discrepancies and further produce an error analysis (block (j) in Figure \ref{key_component}).
-This approach is more straightforward and reduces uncertainty.
-These discrepancies assist LLMs in accurately locating bugs and identifying logic flaws in the code implementation, and generating detailed refinement suggestions, as documented in the error analysis.
-Then, the error analysis when integrated with the code explanation serves as feedback to refine the code in LPW, surpassing conventional scalar or vector rewards and thereby improving the efficiency and accuracy of the refinement process.
+LPW uses the plan and its verification in the initial code development (block (e)) to ensure that the initial code closely aligns with the problem description.
+Furthermore, LPW incorporates plan verification in the subsequent refinements.
+By comparing discrepancies between the expected output of each intermediate step, as recorded in the plan verification, against the execution trace on the failed visible test (block (h)), LPW accurately locates bugs, identifies logic flaws in the code implementation, and further generates detailed refinement suggestions, as documented in the error analysis (block (j)).
+Then, the error analysis when integrated with the code explanation (block (g)) serves as feedback to refine the code, surpassing conventional scalar rewards or deduced error analysis \citep{chen2023teaching, zhong2024ldb, shinn2023reflexion} and thereby improving refinement efficiency and accuracy.